10 Movies to Watch If you are Learning French

 This film is about an elderly female music teacher and her husband in the 1980s, whose life is torn apart by her stroke.
 It is full of profound emotions and mightily expressive.

-Unsurprisingly, Amour is the film for which the jury at Cannes gave Michael Haneke his 2nd Palme d’Or in four years.
+Unsurprisingly, Amour is the film for which the Cannes jury awarded Michael Haneke his 2nd Palme d’Or in four years.

 The movie is so powerful and unforgettable that it received many awards.